meta-llama/prompt-ops/docs/advanced/logging.md

 # Logging and Telemetry

-The `llama-prompt-ops` library includes a flexible logging framework to provide insights into the optimization process.
+The `prompt-ops` library includes a flexible logging framework to provide insights into the optimization process.
 You can control the verbosity of the output and export detailed telemetry for analysis.

 ## Configuring Log Levels